mco-gh/mco.dev/content/post/media/goodnews.md

 +++
 categories = ["Media"]
 tags = ["video"]
-title = "[OGT] Some good news if you wish you were dead" date = "2024-10-07" coverImage = "/img/lucasjones.png"
+title = "Some good news if you wish you were dead" date = "2024-10-07" coverImage = "/img/lucasjones.png"
 +++